dustinpfister/hexo_sitesource/source/_posts/js-drag-elements-with-dragula.md

 layout: post
 categories: js
 id: 106
-updated: 2017-12-4 13:14:26
+updated: 2017-12-4 18:2:7
-version: 1.0
+version: 1.1
 ---

 There is a [popular javaScript project on github](https://github.com/bevacqua/dragula) called [dragula](https://bevacqua.github.io/dragula/) that can be used to quickly move elements from one element container to another.
+It is a quick and simple way to get this sort of this working, and does not require any additional dependencies such as jquery and lodash.

 <!-- more -->